Make Your Own DIY Ambisonic Soundfield Type Microphone

 Now for a mildly interesting point.
 Creating weighted signal sums into the inverting terminal of an op-amp with feedback is simple; The ratio of the reciprocal of the input resistors simply represents the relative gain that the signals into those particular resistors will get.
 The situation on the non-inverting side of the amplifier is a bit more complicated, because the +ve terminal is not a virtual GND.
 When you add another input resistor on the +ve side you change the gain of all the other inputs on the +ve side.
 You can, of course just sum the signals requiring a +ve polarity into the -ve terminal of another amplifier and then feed that into your -ve sum.
 But that wastes an amplifier.
 As long as you don't want more than two inputs to the non-inverting side it is relatively easy to work out the resistor values if you remember that the non-inverting gain is first set by the feedback resistor and the combined input impedance of all the other inputs on the inverting side.
 You work out the normal +G = 1+Ra/Rb to find the non-inverting gain which will always be >1.
 Then,... well it gets slightly more complicated and though I did the maths for the real values I haven't worked out a general case yet.
 Suffice to say I saved two op-amps with a bit of calculation, and the values in the schematics really are correct.
 The maths gets worse with more inputs on the non-inverting side, so here I put the more populous signals with an equation + in front into the -ve side and the sparser signals in the equations with a - in front into the +ve side.
 The result is just an overall signal inversion in both channels which is irrelevant.

-In the picture below the A to B format converter is attached inside the box and the UHJ converter is attached to the lid.
+In the pictures below the A to B format converter is attached inside the box and the UHJ converter is attached to the lid.

 Microphone Mechanics

-The photograph at the top of the page shows the microphone array.
+The photograph at the top of the page shows the microphone array plugged into the box.
 The tetrahedron was made from soldered together equal length bits of heavy gauge tinned copper wire.
 This is a tricky process but the surface tension of the solder blobs at the corners helps a little.
 The faces of the tetrahedron are sized so that the 9.5mm diameter mic capsules will just drop through them.
 The mic capsules are held in the faces of the wire tetrahedron with blobs of epoxy as seen in the top photograph.
-The other photgraphs of the whole box and mic array show the older smaller Horn mic capsules held in with paper.
 The electrical connections to the mics are made with twisted together fine gauge kapton covered wire, and the array is supported by a thick gauge copper wire soldered to the array and the other end to the GND pin in a five pin XLR.
 This XLR plug forms the main supporting mechanics, and the mic can be hand-held by the plug mated with an in-line socket, or by plugging it directly into the socket on the pre-amp box.
 The fine wire pointing out to the left in the photograph indicates the horizontal front direction.
+If you were wondering why the support wire is covered in Blu-Tack, it's to stop it going, "Sponnng!"

 There aren't any in this design as the capsules are very near co-incident anyway.
 For frequencies below 8kHz the performance should be quite adequate.
-I may add these later. *(See Footnote)
+I may add these later.
+(Sounds a bit dismissive?
+See Important Footnote below)

 UHJ Walkround Test In The Nimbus Stylee